kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

-Latency Ninja is a powerful tool that allows you to simulate network conditions like latency, jitter, corruption, duplication, reordering, and packet loss on a given interface to a destination IP address.
+Latency Ninja is a wrapper tool for tc/netem that allows you to simulate network conditions like latency, jitter, corruption, duplication, reordering, and packet loss on a given interface to a destination IP address.

 ## Table of Contents